Anarcho-punk: Poland

+explicitly anarchist, and expressed this in interviews, and in their lyrics and imagery.

+Spain

+The Spanish bands Sin Dios and Los Muertos de Cristo influenced a range of punk scenes in both Europe and Latin America.

 Ideology

 Anarcho-punk bands often disassociated themselves from established anarchist currents like collectivist anarchism, anarcho-syndicalism or anarcho-communism.
 Because of this, as well as their emphasis on pacifism, the scene was generally independent of the wider anarchist movement at the time.
 Bands generally supported animal rights, anti-corporatism, labour rights and the anti-war movement.
 Some of the tensions with more established political campaign groups were seen in the co-optation by Crass of the Campaign for Nuclear Disarmament logo in the late 1970s and early 1980s, and the band's mostly unsuccessful attempts to work with CND.

 Anarcho-punks have criticised the flaws of the punk movement and the wider youth culture.
 Bands like Crass and Dead Kennedys have written songs that attack corporate co-option of the punk subculture, people who are deemed to have sold out, and the violence between punks, skinheads, B-boys, other youth subcultures, and within punk itself.
 Some anarcho-punks are straight edge, claiming that alcohol, tobacco, drugs and promiscuity are instruments of oppression and are self-destructive because they cloud the mind and wear down a person's resistance to other types of oppression.
 Some also condemn the waste of land, water and resources necessary to grow crops to make alcohol, tobacco and drugs, forfeiting the potential to grow and manufacture food.
 Some may be straight edge for religious reasons, such as in the case of Christian, Muslim, and Buddhist anarcho-punks (see Anarchism and religion for more background).

 Although Crass initially espoused pacifism, this is not necessarily the case for all anarcho-punks.
 Despite the broader punk subculture's antagonism towards hippies, the ideals of the hippie counterculture were an influence on anarcho-punk.
 Crass were explicit regarding their associations with the hippie counterculture, and this influence has also carried over to crust punk.